Some potential symptoms of Graves’ disease are irregular heart rate, weight loss, and an enlarged thyroid gland (goiter).

 - light sensitivity

-Symptoms generally start around the same time as other symptoms of Graves’ disease, but some people develop eye symptoms first.
+Symptoms generally start around the same time as other symptoms of Graves’ disease, but eye problems develop first in about 20 percent of people with the disease.
 Rarely does GO develop long after treatment for Graves’ disease.
-It’s also possible to develop GO without having hyperthyroidism.

-The exact cause isn’t clear, but it may be a combination of genetic and environmental factors.
+The exact cause of GO isn’t clear, but it may be a combination of genetic and environmental factors.

 Risk factors for GO include: